 This feature is not officially supported and may change without notice

-The C++ API enables using DALI as a library from native applications.
-The API is experimental, unstable and can change without notice.
+The C++ API allows you to use DALI as a library from native applications.
 Refer to

-PipelineTest family of tests for how to use the C++ API.
+PipelineTest family of tests for more information about how to use this API.